JansenSmith/CaDoodle/README.md

 This workflow suffers from a few fundemental problems

 1. Web based UI means it is enclosed by whomever runs the server
-2. Subscription model is percarious (Autodesk is not known as a reliable partner for free tools over time)
+2. Subscription model is precarious (Autodesk is not known as a reliable partner for free tools over time)
-3. Propriatary source files
+3. Proprietary source files

 # Solution

-This application is Java based and used BowerStudio as the CAD kernel.
+This application is Java based and uses BowerStudio as the CAD kernel.

 All scripts will be compatible BowlerStudio scripts.